grpc/grpc.io/content/docs/languages/dart/quickstart.md

 You'll find the regenerated request and response classes, and client and server classes in the `lib/src/generated` directory.

-### Update and run the application

-You have new generated server and client code, but you still need to implement and call the new method in the human-written parts of our example application.
+Now implement and call the new RPC in the server and client code, respectively.

 #### Update the server

-In the same directory, open `bin/server.dart`.
-Add the following `sayHelloAgain()` method to the `GreeterService` class:
+Open `bin/server.dart` and add the following `sayHelloAgain()` method to the `GreeterService` class:

 ```dart
 class GreeterService extends GreeterServiceBase {